Ryogoku: Sumo Show with a Retired Wrestler, Chanko-Nabe & Mochi, Tokyo

 Tourists participating in sumo wrestling with a retired wrestler at Ryogoku, Japan.

-What to bring
+What to Bring

-Pets are not permitted, except for registered service animals.
+- Pets are only allowed if they're registered service animals.

 Accessibility

-- This experience is not wheelchair accessible.
+This experience does not accommodate wheelchair access.

-Additional information
+Additional Information

 Chankonabe hot pot with chicken, vegetables, and mushrooms on a stove.